smol-ai/GodMode/CONTRIBUTING.md

    This command will launch the application and automatically generate the appropriate desktop file or shortcut for your operating system (Linux, macOS, or Windows).

+## adding/fixing providers

+The best way to contribute is to add new providers or improve existing ones.
+Check out the [providers folder](https://github.com/smol-ai/GodMode/tree/main/src/providers) to see how they work.

+The Provider base class is https://github.com/smol-ai/GodMode/blob/main/src/providers/provider.js and mostly you have to do 3 things to add a provider:

+- edit the `var inputElement = document.querySelector('div.ProseMirror')` to target the right element for chat input
+- edit the `var btn = document.querySelector("button[aria-label*='Send Message']");` to target the right button element to send the message
+- (optional) edit the `handleCss` to clean up the UI for a small window view

+See https://github.com/smol-ai/GodMode/blob/main/src/providers/claude2.js for a simple reference.
+Sometimes it gets more complicated, like [Bing provider](https://github.com/smol-ai/GodMode/blob/main/src/providers/bing.js), because of the DOM structure

 ## debugging

 I have the devtools up all the time while in development.
 You can disable them by commenting this line.